 For the full Lord Mayor's Show experienceWatch the outward procession from 11 to 12 in the area between Bank and St Pauls.

 The outward journey squeezes down relatively narrow City streets past very lively crowds.
-It is broadcast live by the BBC from the Bank / Mansion House area and passes the grandstands at St Pauls before heading down Ludgate Hill to Fleet Street, but this year that space is wide open.
+It is broadcast live by the BBC from the Bank / Mansion House area and usually passes the grandstands at St Pauls before heading down Ludgate Hill to Fleet Street, but this year that space is wide open.
 All of those places are busy and crowded and for the full-strength Show that's definitely the place to be.

 To get there: Bank and St Pauls stations would be ideal but they are very busy all morning.
 If you don't mind a short walk, it's better to get off at Mansion House, Cannon Street or Blackfriars.